Configuration

 Currently, JSON5 and YAML are the primary configuration format (as opposed to v0.5’s flat key-value files), but we may add support for other serialization formats in the future.

 An example configuration can be read here, apart from the plugins section, we make an effort to keep the values aligned with the defaults.
+The exact schema for the configuration is the Config structure, which can be found in this file.

 Don’t be alarmed, all of these fields are optional.
 Only configure the parts that are of interest to you.